-- the southern circumpolar low-pressure area, the cold Humboldt current, the Chilean Coast Range8 and the Andes Mountains. - 16.
+- 15. The country has a wide range of climate conditions, ranging from warm and cold deserts in the far north, to tundra in the far south.
+The climate is mainly influenced by the Pacific Anticyclone, the southern circumpolar low-pressure area, the cold Humboldt current, the Chilean Coast Range8 and the Andes Mountains. - 16.
 In 2002, Chile had 15,116,435 people9.
 Women and ethnic groups constituted 50.7% and 4.6% of the population, respectively.
 Most people lived in cities; 86.6% was urban population.
 It is projected that Chile's population in 2020 will be 18.896.684 people.
 The largest cities are Santiago (ca., 6.1 million people), Concepción and Valparaiso (ca., 1 million people each). - 17.
-The country has a Global Gender Gap Index of 0.69810 (Annex 10), there is almost complete equality in educational attainment and health and survival, but major gaps in political empowerment and economic participation and opportunities (WEF, 2015). - 18.
-The territory is organized into 15 regions, 54 provinces and 346 communes.
-They are administered in the following way: - Regions are headed by an Intendent, who is appointed by the President of the Republic.
-Ministries have regional secretaries (SEREMI) which together constitute a regional cabinet that advise the Intendent.
-The Regional Government prepare and implement the Regional Development Strategy. - The provinces are headed by a governor, also appointed by the President of the Republic.
-The provincial government coordinate the central government decentralized services. - The communes are administered by a municipality, headed by an alcalde (i.e., mayor) and a communal council who are elected by public vote.
-The Municipal government has a set of exclusive and non-exclusive functions (Table 3) and prepare and implement the Communal Development Plan (PLADECO). - At the local level neighbours can form "juntas de vecinos" (neighbourhood councils).
-These are not-for-profit community organizations (regulated by Law 19,418 of 1997), that promote community development, defend the interests and rights of the neighbours and collaborate with government authorities and municipalities.
+The country has a Global Gender Gap Index of 0.69810 (Annex 10), there is almost complete equality in educational attainment and health and survival, but major gaps in political empowerment and economic participation and opportunities (WEF, 2015).